IT21161056/Edu-Grade/README.md

 # Educational Platform Deployment Guide

-This guide provides instructions on deploying the educational platform developed by [Group Name].
+This guide provides instructions on deploying the educational platform developed.

 ## Prerequisites